 The body is made from steel and sits on a steel frame.
 The long hood arcs back from the top if a gorgeous deco-inspired grill, to a teeny tiny little windshield.
 In this case less is more.

 The suspension up front is a solid axle under a transverse leaf spring.
 And out back there’s a DeDion set up, again with a transverse mounted leaf spring.
 For shock absorbers Infiniti chose to go with old-school hydraulic rotary dampers.
 Designers took the time to wrap the suspension parts in beautiful body work.

 The steering is a manual system, which can’t help but have a direct feel.
 Chances are this thing rides like a covered wagon.
 But who cares?
 Just look at it.

-Infiniti claims Prototype 9 has a top speed of 105 mph, gets to 62 mph from from a standstill in 5.5 seconds.
+Infiniti claims Prototype 9 has a top speed of 105 mph, gets from a standstill to 62 mph in 5.5 seconds.
 The electric motor is powered by lithium Ion batteries that are said to deliver 20 minutes of heavy track use.
 You can take a look at the tech specs here.

 It looks like Infiniti is attempting to redefine how people perceive the brand.
 Good looking cars with interesting engine technology combined with an apparent interest in creative projects sound like a recipe for further success.
 Love it?
 Hate it?
 Let me know in the comment section.